Structural engineering is constantly evolving and keeping abreast of technical and professional developments is an essential part of the role.

 CPD activities take many forms.
 You can demonstrate CPD by working with the Institution on its committees and panels; by taking courses on any aspect of your career; by watching recorded lectures and conferences; by reading The Structural Engineer and other Institution publications; by volunteering your time for education and careers activities; and through your practical experience.

 Six of every 30 hours should be devoted to health and safety.
-Such activities include reading SCOSS and CROSS reports and viewing papers and lectures on robustness, failure and collapse of structures.
+Such activities include reading CROSS reports and viewing papers and lectures on robustness, failure and collapse of structures.

 Our members’ professional competence is of vital importance to safety in the built environment.